shirashiki/spring/SpringQuickReference.md

 #### Maven: Compiling and packaging in Eclipse

+The example application contains unit tests which assumes the application is running.
+- Run com.github.shirashiki.exspring.Application as a java application.
+Wait Jetty to come online.
-- Right click on your project
+- In Eclipse, right click on your project
 - Run As
 - Maven build...
-- Fill in the goals you want
+- Fill in the goals you want.
+To create a package, write 'package' in Goals
 - Hit Run
+- The resulting jar file will be generated in the target folder.

 Resource:
 http://stackoverflow.com/questions/10313171/how-to-do-mvn-compile-and-mvn-package-with-m2e-in-eclipse